 - Firefighting techniques

 These are only a sample of the offerings in their extensive police training library.
 To view all of the virtual courses, visit the website.
 Click on the Individuals menu and select the Law Enforcement option.
 They have options as low as $12.00 per course, which includes videos, materials, tests, and quizzes.
 They provide a certificate for all completed work.

 NSENA Virtual Reality Training

 NSENA uses virtual reality technology to train police officers, SWAT teams, detectives, and others in a virtual training environment.
 The system has a variety of modules designed by actual trainers and is constantly being updated.
-The virtual systems are completely immersive and they feel real, which helps bring the element of real-world stress into the picture, which may be hard to do in an actual environment.
+The virtual systems are completely immersive and feel real, which helps bring real-world stress into the picture, which may be hard to do in an actual environment.

 Sample immersive training topics deal with active shooter situations, de-escalation techniques, traffic stops, and more.
 Visit the NSENA website to learn more and schedule a demo.

 Police Training / Exam Prep Books

 - 304 Pages – 04/01/2003 (Publication Date) – Norman Hall (Publisher)

 The book covers all the major subject areas you’ll need to prepare for the exam, including the written exam, physical ability test, oral board, psychological evaluation, background investigation, polygraph test, and medical evaluation.
 In addition, it has three practice exams with the answers to help you practice.

 - Kaplan Test Prep (Author)